 The Makita SP6000 is a well-designed and well-tuned machine out of the box.
-It is easy to use with convenient depth adjustments, a cutting length indicator, bevel settings, and bevel stop adjustment.
-Moreover, you can adjust the blade speed from 2,200 RPM to 6,400 depending on the material you want to cut.
+It is easy to use with convenient depth adjustments, a cutting length indicator, bevel settings, and a bevel stop adjustment.
+Moreover, you can adjust the blade speed from 2,200 RPM to 6,400, depending on the material you want to cut.

-The Makita SP6000 allows smooth operations, and the blades are well guided on the track.
+The Makita SP6000 allows smooth operations, and the blades are well-guided on the track.
 As long as you make all the adjustments correctly, it’s easy to predict where the saw moves along the track.
 Even when working on a lengthy project, the machine remains pretty comfortable to handle.
 It has rubberized handles that also serve as electrical insulation for enhanced safety.

 Warranty & Support

-Like all other products from the brand, the Matika SP6000 comes with a limited warranty.
-If you notice design or material defects in your product within one year from the original purchase date, you can return it to an Authorized Service Center.
+Like other products from the brand, the Matika SP6000 comes with a limited warranty.
+If you notice design or material defects in your saw within one year from the original purchase date, you can return it to an Authorized Service Center.
 Makita has a responsive support team that will guide you on what to do until your machine is repaired or replaced.

 What We Didn’t Like

 There’s no doubt that the Makita SP6000 is an impressive tool.
 However, there are a few things you may not like about it.
-The following are some of them.

-The Makita SP6000 is mainly ideal for medium-duty woodworking projects.
+The Makita SP6000 is ideal for medium-duty woodworking projects.
 You can also use it for cutting solid wood with the assurance of getting clean and accurate results.
-However, if the solid wood is too thick, you’ll need to make several passes and pause to reduce heat buildup on the blade and prevent the motor from straining.
+However, if the solid wood is too thick, you’ll need to make several passes and pause to reduce the heat buildup on the blade and prevent the motor from straining.
 There are better track saws suited to handle heavy cuts.

-Before you invest in the Makita SP6000, check out the answers to some questions frequently asked by interested buyers.
+Before you invest in the Makita SP6000, check out the answers to questions frequently asked by interested buyers.